 The UPSC notification also gives the IAS exam dates as mentioned below:

-- The UPSC online application process for the prelims exam commenced on 12th February 2020, and will go till 3rd March 2020.
+- The UPSC online application process for the prelims exam commenced on 4 March 2021.

-- The IAS Prelims exam which was scheduled for 31st May 2020, will now take place on 4th October 2020.
+- The IAS Prelims exam will take place on Sunday, 10th October 2021.

-- UPSC Personality Test/interview will be held in 2021.
+- UPSC Personality Test/interview dates will be announced.

 UPSC Civil Services Posts